santu5496/caemanagement/replit.md

 **Edit Functionality Verified (August 14, 2025)**: Comprehensive testing confirms all edit functionality working perfectly.
 Vehicle data fetching, form population, edit submission, and data persistence all verified through automated testing.
 JavaScript console errors eliminated with enhanced async/await error handling.
 Admin authentication, session management, and complete CRUD operations fully operational.

+**CRUD Operations Fully Functional (August 17, 2025)**: Successfully resolved all CRUD functionality issues.
+Add, edit, and delete operations now work perfectly in the original wizard interface.
+Enhanced the system with JavaScript data management and REST API endpoints while maintaining the familiar visual layout.
+All vehicle management operations are fully operational with proper data persistence and form validation.

 **JavaScript Backend Integration (August 17, 2025)**: Enhanced the existing wizard admin interface with pure JavaScript data management while maintaining the original visual layout.
 Added REST API endpoints for vehicle operations, enabling future single-page functionality without changing the familiar interface.
 The original wizard admin remains the default, with an alternative SPA version available at `/admin/spa` for future use.

 **Landing Page Update (August 17, 2025)**: Changed the landing page from marketplace to admin login page.
 Now accessing the root URL (/) redirects directly to the admin login form.
 The marketplace is still accessible at `/marketplace` route for future reference.
 Admin logout also redirects to the login page for better user flow.